scp756-221/course-site/docs/tprj/page.md

 3. A deployment (e.g., a ``make -f k8s.mak provision`` or equivalent) of your system into an empty cluster.
 You may want to start up a cluster prior to the meeting/recording to reduce waiting within the recording.
 Take care that screen sharing is setup and that the terminal window is legible.

-5. A run of the load simulation on your system with no disturbance.
+4. A run of the load simulation on your system with no disturbance.
 As this run is long, you do not need to have it complete.
 About 5 minutes of run-time will suffice during which a narrator can point out any observations.
 If you have summary findings (e.g., Grafana summary reports) to present, collect those from a separate run.

-6. A second run of the load simulation on your system during which you will disturb the system via any of the means I've outlined previously (e.g., increasing the load, injecting a delay, simulating a machine failure, inserting a circuit breaker, etc).
-Include your follow-up actions to either remediate or to understand the behaviour of the system.
+5. A second run of the load simulation on your system during which there is some disturbance to the system: a change in load, a network fault (delays), a machine failure, introduction of a circuit breaker, etc. Include your follow-up actions to either remediate or to understand the behaviour of the system.

 The purpose of the video is to showcase the various aspects of the team's work.
 Assume that the audience viewing your video does not know the specifics of this course; they are encountering your project for the first time.
 However, you can assume that they are sufficiently familiar/technical with the basic components (e.g., GitHub, cloud, REST API, micro-services).
 After viewing your video, the audience should know where to look in your repo for relevant components, the run-time environment of the system, the approach the team took to developing/testing/observing the behaviour of the system at load and the behaviour that you discovered.